Golden Axe: The Revenge of Death Adder: Gameplay

 The player characters are Goah the giant, Stern Blade the barbarian, Dora the Kentauride, and Little Trix, a young elf lad who carries a pitchfork.
-None of the characters from the first game are playable, although Gilius Thunderhead from the first game rides on Goah's back, and casts the magic spells between the two, while Goah does the fighting.
+None of the characters from the first game are playable, although Gilius Thunderhead from the first game rides on Goah's back, and can cast magic spells, while Goah does the fighting.
 The main enemy is once again Death Adder.
-Multiple players could cooperate to complete wrestling moves on one enemy.
+Multiple players could cooperate to complete a special spinning piledriver style wrestling move on a single enemy.
 Depending on the cabinet, the game allowed up to two, three or four simultaneous players.

 As well as introducing multiple paths to the franchise, the magic aspect is adjusted.
 Though still found in the classic Golden Axe pots, the magic spells do not increase in power with the number of pots collected but require a set number to work.
+Cutscenes are now introduced randomly showing a zoomed-in shot of one particular type of enemy face being either incinerated, or petrified by a mist then blown to pieces, respectively if Stern or Goah launches their spell.
 The Revenge of Death Adder is the only Golden Axe game in which one of the magic attacks is not offensive, as Trix grows apple trees with fruit that replenish health.
 The players are allowed to choose different pathways at two forks in the road.
 Depending on the version, the unchosen paths are skipped entirely or have to be passed later in the game.

+Several new rideable mounts appear in this game: a praying mantis in both standard and fire-breathing versions, an electricity stunning scorpion and a fire-breathing skeleton-dragon.

+Dora shapeshifts suddenly to a regular 2-legged human when riding a mount and reverts back to centauress when dismounting.
+Miniature siege weapons are also introduced: ballista and catapult, which can be fired by the heroes by foot, in a stationary stance, or even be picked up and used while riding a creature; if an enemy uses this type of weapon, the player can destroy the launched projectile in due time.
+The game uses for the first time numerous scaling sequences not present in the 1st arcade opus but now feasible due to the System 32's capabilities, notably levels where the heroes must avoid tumbling rock boulders rolling towards the screen or when wooden and stone objects are destroyed (statues, doors, treasure chests, living tree-men...).